Edd-Cole/tech-test-practice/README.md

 ### Task:
 Create a function that takes two or more arrays and returns an array of their symmetric difference.
 The returned array must contain only unique values (no duplicates).

 ---
-## 17. Happy Prime Numbers
-Do you watch Doctor Who?
-Did you watch the 2007 series with David Tennant and Freema Agyeman?
-And if so, did you watch the episode 42?

-If you didn't don't worry, I'll explain this task here!

-In the episode, the Doctor and Martha have to switch on the engines of a space ship because if they don't they'll crash into a sun.

-However, there are numerous doors that have been locked and to open them they have to answer a round of multiple questions for each door.

-One of the questions is, find the next number in the sequence: 313, 331, 367, ...

-The answer is 379.
-Here's the <a href="https://www.youtube.com/watch?v=ee2If8jSxUo">clip</a> if you want to watch it.
-With a very quick explanation of a happy prime.

-A happy number is a number that when you break it down into it's individual digits, square each one and then add them back together will give you a new number.
-You then repeat the same process with this new number.
-If you eventually hit 1 after repeating this process as many times as you need, you have a happy number!

-For example: 68 --> 6<sup>2</sup> + 8<sup>2</sup> --> 36 + 64 --> 100 --> 1<sup>2</sup> + 0<sup>2</sup> + 0<sup>2</sup> --> 1 + 0 + 0 --> 1; 68 is a happy number.

-A happy prime is a prime number that will also hit one when you apply this "happy" process to it.
-Here's a <a href="https://en.wikipedia.org/wiki/Happy_number">link</a> for more info.

-### Task:
-Our task is to create a function that will determine whether a number is a happy prime number or not.
-The function should return true or false.

----
 ## 18. Recover the Secret String